This first section that comes in three parts is about my own way of thinking having not been as good as it'll have been cracked up to be.

 Something else which I've had for quite some time now is associating years with numbers from the year 2001 onwards, although I won't have planned to start doing it in the first place.
 Because new year was still a big thing for me at the time, and it still is to this day to a certain extent thanks to me still associating certain years with certain numbers, it comes directly from being 14 years old in 2001 and knowing about the September the 11th Attacks, aka 9/11 when it happened that year.
 I would say New York City had its heart ripped out by what had happened at the time.
 I don't think very many people could quite believe it.
 I always associate that event with the number 1 because once again it happened in 2001 and both the middle digits of that year were 0, let alone the first digit being 2.
 On top of that, the main reason why I have been associating certain years with certain numbers by force from my own mind, such as 2001 with the number 1, 2002 with the number 2, 2003 with the number 3 etcetera is because for the next nine years after the year 2000, once again both the middle digits were 0.

 I'm not saying me associating certain years with certain numbers is a bad thing for me necessarily, it just happened, and something else that has contributed to me still having it in my life is I have obviously been alive for more of the 21st century than the 20th century.
-Having a good memory is a gift, but for me it can go to extremes if I'm not very much mistaken, and it's certainly not without its problems if you can't help remembering this that you wish you wouldn't.
+Having a good memory is a gift, but for me it can go to extremes if I'm not very much mistaken, and it's certainly not without its problems if you can't help remembering things that you wish you wouldn't.
 Also, I have for some time felt forced by my own mind to associate everything that will have happened in each following year after 2000 with each following number, regardless of whether those things will have been good or bad or even neutral.
 For example, I associate each and every album and single that was released in 2009 with the number 9, and it’s the same with every album and single that will have been released in 2001 and after with the number 1 onwards.
 I also associate the London Bombings aka 7/7 that happened in 2005 with the number 5 because as well as both middle digits of that year both being 0, it ended in the digit 5.
 I could be wrong about this, but I don’t think 7/7 in this country was quite as bad as 9/11 in America.

 Yet another example is the 2011 England Riots that I associate with the number 11 because they happened in the year 2011, although of course just the first middle digit of that year was 0, let alone the first digit of the year obviously being 2.
 Who knows what would have happened if it hadn’t have been for 9/11 that happened back in 2001.
 I don’t so much feel the need to keep being forced by my own mind to associate everything that will have happened in 2001 and after with certain numbers having never had the desire to because of that.
 I would quite like to step away from it to some extent if I possibly can, in which case it would cause me some freshness I think if I do end up succeeding at that.
 It won’t have been a very common thing for people to have considering all the different time periods people will have been born at.
 I think also, it won't have been something for anyone who is still alive and has been for more of the 20th century than the 21st century.